 Loans and receivables at amortised cost are initially recognised at fair value less directly attributable transaction costs and subsequently measured at amortised cost, subject to impairment.
-Further information on the Company's impairment policy is set out at policy (k).
+Further information on the Company's impairment policy is set out at policy (I).

-Where policyholder premiums are yet to be remitted by intermediaries, these premiums are treated as received within the LRC with a separate financial asset recognised for the amounts due from intermediaries.
+Where policyholder premiums are yet to be remitted by intermediaries, these premiums are treated as received within the Liability for Remaining Coverage (LRC) with a separate financial asset recognised for the amounts due from intermediaries.

-(i) Investments at fair value through profit or loss
+(j) Investments at fair value through profit or loss